Our goal is to provide the highest quality materials at affordable prices!

 this page is to help you understand why.

-• Raw materials are delivered to the manufacturing plant via bulk shipment methods such as rail cars or large totes.
+• Raw materials are delivered via bulk shipments, such as rail cars or large totes.

-• Upon arrival, materials are unloaded and stored in on-site tanks or totes.
+• Materials are unloaded and stored in on-site tanks or totes for processing.

 • Rolls of facer material are loaded onto the lamination line.